 Currently not breeding for sale as of March 17, 2017

-We breed our two main heritage breeds for sale.
+We breed our two main heritage breeds.
 The Plymouth Barred Rock and Delaware form the backbone of our pastured laying hen operation.
-We breed annually for new stock and to satisfy customer orders.
+We breed annually for new stock.
 Currently our set up allows us to hatch between 6 to 42 chicks at a time in our hovabator genesis 1588 incubator.
 Our three heritage breeds are cold and heat hardy, are excellent layers, and very calm to have around young children.
 At the beginning of Spring we start our first hatch and continue, when there is demand, until September.
 We ask that those customers coming to the farm to pick up birds, wear clean footwear (not barn footwear) in an effort to prevent the transmission of disease.

 Sexing: Both of our breeds can be sexed from an earlier age (3 – 5 weeks old) but not at an early age with 100% accuracy.
 Plymouth Barred Rock chicks have distinctly different colored feathering beginning at about 3 – 4 weeks of age.
 The darker black/gray are females, while the lighter black/gray are males.
 With the Delawares, generally the whiter feathered birds are female and the birds mixed with more black are male.
 I have found this to be true.
 We sell straight run (Usually comes out close to 50 – 50 between males and females) for day to week olds.
 Once chicks are able to be sexed the price goes up given that we need to keep as many hens as possible for our egg and breeding operations.